slidevjs/slidev/custom/directory-structure.md

 </body>
 ```

-The finial hosted html will be like:
+The final hosted `index.html` will be:

 ```html
 <!DOCTYPE html>